Will Tom Brady break the NFL's passing yards record?

-It’s the Tampa Bay Buccaneers vs the New England Patriots this Sunday Night on NBC as Tom Brady returns to Foxborough for the first time since departing in 2020.
+It’s the Tampa Bay Buccaneers vs the New England Patriots tonight on NBC as Tom Brady returns to Foxborough for the first time since departing in 2020.
 Live coverage begins at 7:00 p.m.
 ET with Football Night in America.
-Sunday’s game will also be available via live stream on Peacock.
+Tonight’s game will also be available via live stream on Peacock.

 At 44 years old, Tom Brady has consistently proved that he’s only getting better with age, and this Sunday the 2021 Super Bowl MVP could break the record for the most passing yards in NFL history.
 Former Saints QB Drew Brees currently owns the record with a total of 80,358 yards.
 Brees retired at the end of last season after 15 years in New Orleans and 20 years in the NFL.
 With a total of 80,291 yards, Brady is just 68 yards shy of breaking the record.